PhyloSketch App User Manual

 Daniel H. Huson and David Bryant.
 The SplitsTree App: interactive analysis and visualization using phylogenetic trees and networks.
 Nature Methods, 2024.

 D.H.
 Huson.
 Sketch, capture and layout phylogenies, 2025.
-Manuscript in preparation.
+Manuscript under review.

 S. Koblmueller, N. Duftner, K. M. Sefc, M. Aibara, M. Stipacek, M. Blanc, B. Egger, and C. Sturmbauer.
 Reticulate phylogeny of gastropod-shell-breeding cichlids from Lake Tanganyika–the result of repeated introgressive hybridization.
 BMC Evolutionary Biology, 7:7, 2007. doi: 10.1186/1471-2148-7-7.
 URL https://doi.org/10.1186/1471-2148-7-7.